MarioMuller/kiss-slam_ros1/README.md

 ```

 The launch file exposes `cloud_topic`, `frame_id`, and `config` as arguments so
 they can be tuned at runtime.
+If `config` is left empty, the node now falls
+back to the default configuration bundled with the library.

 ## Citation
 If you use this library for any academic work, please cite our original paper: